DmitryBaranovskiy/g.raphael/docs/pie.markdown

 **3. .each(f)** - f: **callback applied to each iteration.**

-.each(f) works by iterating through each of the sectors and returning each as an object to the callback f().
+.each(f) works by iterating through each of the slices and returning each as an object to the callback f().
 Within the callback, you can access the object returned on each iteration in the context of 'this', for example

 	var f = function() {

-		console.log(this.r);	// the radius of the sector
+		console.log(this.r);	// the radius of the slice

 	}